The Impact Of Adverse Childhood Experiences-đź’ś

 abuse, neglect, or challenges at home like domestic violence or parental separation.
 Childhood trauma from ACEs can cause toxic stress, which in turn changes how the brain and body develop.

 health problems later in life.
-They have been linked to multiple chronic diseases, mental health issues, and even early death.
+ACEs are linked to chronic diseases, mental health issues, and even early death.

 Additionally, the